pir-dsl/pir/README.md

 X. Huang, T. Zhao, and Y. Cao, "PIR: A Domain Specific Language for Multimedia Retrieval" in IEEE International Symposium on Multimedia (ISM2013), Anaheim, California USA  December, 2013

+A full Journal version of the above paper is now available:

+Huang, Xiaobing, Tian Zhao and Yu Cao.
+"PIR: A Domain Specific Language for Multimedia Information Retrieval."
+IJMDEM 5.3 (2014): 1-27.
+Web.
+25 Nov.
+2014

 Technical Support
 -----------------